Awakening to a New Worldview

 • Life: Personal narrative.
 Each person balances reference signals: belonging, identity, and meaning.
 The turbulence of the 1970s made these loops more fragile yet more urgent.

-These perspectives are not enough on their own.
+These perspectives, however, are insufficient on their own.
 They collide, producing wicked problems when reference frames misalign: climate instability, polarization, pollution.
-A systemic view reveals why: feedback loops without coordination spin toward error.
+A systemic view of The Psychology of Lifespan Performance and Perceptual Control (LPPC model) reveals why: feedback loops without coordination tend to spin toward error.

 Research: LPPC and the Evolution of Worldview